vovoid/forty-jekyll-theme/documentation-faq.md

                               really be experienced by running the software "for real" on your own GPU.
                           </p>
                           <p>
-                              If your goal is to create video material - we recommend <a href="http://www.blender.org/">Blender</a>.
+                              If your goal is to create video material with VSXu Artiste - we would instead recommend <a href="http://www.blender.org/">Blender</a>.
                               It's probably easier to use, and will get you results quicker.
                           </p>
                           <p>